munsy/blessing/README.md

 Addon and dependency manager for Final Fantasy XIV: A Realm Reborn.

+This application is a work in progress with no planned deadline.
+It's ready when it's ready.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.